owlbarn/tutorial/book/algodiff/README.md

 However, using these complex low level function hinders daily use of algorithmic differentiation in numerical computation task.
 In reality, you don't really need to worry about forward or reverse mode if you simply use high-level APIs such as `diff`, `grad`, `hessian`, and etc.
 They are all built on the forward or reverse mode that we have seen, but provide clean interfaces, making a lot of details transparent to users.
-In this chapter we will introduce how to use these core high level APIs with examples.
+In this section we will introduce how to use these high level APIs.

 ### Derivative